 Students are expected to communicate with instructors regarding any absence and are encouraged to communicate with faculty about any circumstances that may interfere with their academic progress.

-Students who miss three or more classes (for courses meeting once a week) or five or more classes (for courses meeting twice a week) throughout the semester may fail the course and cannot earn a grade higher than a B. Students are reminded that this course is a requirement for those wishing to move on to a pursue a Bachelor of Social Work.
 If an unexpected event comes up for you, be sure to reach out to your instructor so that we can work together and ensure that you meet all of the course requirements to pass this class on time.